OliverLysa/observatory-data-prep/README.md

 1. [Extracts](https://github.com/OliverLysa/observatory/blob/main/scripts/data_extraction_transformation/Electronics/environment_agency/On_the_market.R) placed on market data from Environment Agency EPR datasets

 #### 004_mass_conversion.R

+Purpose of the script is to convert unit-level data into mass e.g. tonnes of laptops and tablets each year.
+This is required both at the level of a total product as well as component and material for the sankey chart.

+A BoM is a hierarchical data object providing a (potentially extensive) list of the raw materials, components and instructions required to construct, manufacture, or repair a product.
+BoMs are generally used by firms to communicate information about a product as it moves along a value chain in order to help navigate regulations, efficiently manage inventory and to support product life-cycle assessments.
+Utilising component and material shares captured within a BoM data object alongside corresponding information on the volume/mass of flows (and stocks) of products/components, makes it possible to move between material, component and product flows (and stocks) at the micro level.

+Outside of specific areas such as food, textiles, household chemicals and cosmetics or where hazardous substances are involved, there appear to be limited requirements for information on a product's material makeup to be made publicly available in the UK such as via labels or registers.
+Beyond 'McCance and Widdowson's Composition of Foods Integrated Dataset' which captures nutritional content of food, our search did not identify any data source maintained by public actors collating standardised BoM-type information in a digital format.
+Commissioned studies providing information relevant to this input requirement were also identified, such as that undertaken on energy-using products on behalf of BEIS by the consultancy ICF (BEIS, 2021).

 1. Extracts BoM data from Babbitt *et al* 2019 and mass trend data from Balde *et al.*
     1. We assume homogeneity of the composition of products within each UNU after selecting a product archetype.
 We apply the trend in Balde *et al.* for years between X and X to simulate changes in trend into the future.